 In a span of twenty four years between 1959 and 1983 composer Georges Delerue collaborated with director Francois Truffaut on ten films.
 Compared to Delerue’s massive repertoire of film, TV scores and classical compositions, 350(!) in all, ten is an iota.
-But the music he wrote for Truffaut is unique in its beauty and the significant role it plays in the films.
+But the music he wrote for Truffaut is unique in its beauty and the critical role it plays in the films.
 Rarely in the history of cinema had the combination of visuals and music worked so well together.
-Truffaut and Delerues belong in a pantheon that includes duos such as Fellini/Rota and Hitchcock/Hermann, and in 1961 they both reached a creative peak with the timeless movie Jules and Jim, a magical moment in moving images history.
+Truffaut and Delerue belong in a pantheon that includes duos such as Fellini/Rota and Hitchcock/Hermann.
+This is the story of that collaboration, with a focus on their creative peak, Jules and Jim.

 In 1945 Delerue moved to Paris to study at the Conservatoire de Paris, where two years later he met composer Darius Milhaud.
 The famed modern classical composer, who was of Jewish origin, returned to France after he escaped the Nazi regime in 1940 and spent time composing and teaching in the United States.
 Milhaud had a profound influence on musicians on both sides of the pond.
 Dave Brubeck and Burt Bacharach are two of his famous students at Mills College in California.
 By the time Delerue met Milhaud he was already steeped in the classical music repertoire of Bach, Mozart, Beethoven and Chopin, but he was also exposed to the lighter side of music, playing dance and jazz tunes in functions to make a living.
 Milhaud noticed Delerue’s ability to move effortlessly between both sides of the music spectrum and encouraged his student to pursue a career of composing for the performance arts – theater, dance and films.
 Delerue remembers: “He was a man open to all walks of life.
 I was shy, complex.
 I knew nothing as the little provincial who had landed in Paris in the midst of the war.
 Milhaud practically threw me into an environment other than purely musical.
 It would have been difficult to have this opening to the world if I had stayed in my corner to compose symphonies.”